 The Landsat 9 spacecraft (observatory) undergoes breakover operations inside the Integrated Processing Facility at Vandenberg Space Force Base in California.

-Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, the second half of two United Launch Alliance Atlas V payload fairings for NASA’s Landsat 9 satellite is raised to the vertical position on June 21, 2021.
-The fairings will encapsulate the satellite for its launch atop the Atlas V from Vandenberg in September 2021.
+Technicians check the Landsat 9 spacecraft secured in its protective stand on the floor of the Integrated Processing Facility at Vandenberg Space Force Base in California, on July 8, 2021.
+Landsat 9 is being prepared for its launch atop the ULA Atlas V from Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center in Florida.
 Landsat 9 will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 It will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near-infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

 The Landsat 9 PSR to EFS C29 lift and mate inside the Integrated Processing Facility at Vandenberg Space Force Base in California.